Barnes & Noble Nook: Sales

 On December 1, 2011, Barnes & Noble stated that Nook and Nook-related sales for Q2 of 2011 were US$920 million.
 The Nook had 13.4% global market share for E-paper readers in 2011.

 On October 29, 2012, the rival Blackwells and Foyles bookshops, the John Lewis department stores, the Waitrose and Sainsbury's supermarket chains and high street catalogue retailer Argos launched the Nook e-reader in the UK—and, from November, the Nook HD and Nook HD+ tablet computers went on sale in the stores.

 In March 2016, Barnes & Noble stated they would no longer sell digital content in the United Kingdom.
 It announced that from March 15, 2016, the UK Nook Store and the UK Nook Reading App for Android will cease operation.
 Whilst Barnes & Noble did not give a reason for ceasing Nook sales in the UK, commentators attributed the decision to declining sales.
-On March 15, 2016, Barnes & Noble announced it would close the Nook App Store and Nook Video, probably because Google's Play Store, which runs on Barnes & Noble devices, has been far more successful.
+On the same day, Barnes & Noble announced it would close the Nook App Store and Nook Video, probably because Google's Play Store, which runs on Barnes & Noble devices, has been far more successful.
 In the UK, those who have bought, respectively, e-book or video content will need to open accounts with other providers in order to not lose the content.

 B&N continues to sell e-books as well as digital magazines and newspapers in the US.